'Be anxious for nothing..." ~Philippians 4:6

 In the face of obvious productivity, they have to see what's going on, minimize it, and tear it apart.
 They turn up their noses at order, cleanliness, and efficiency.
 They interrogate.
 Do inventory.
 They have no intentions of offering genuine help or encouragement.
 They don't stick around long enough to make any positive impact and drain resources, but they seek credit, attention, and want to be considered as a savior for the brief time they are on the scene.
 They look for inconsistencies and missteps, and are frustrated when they can find none.

 Give the saboteur no power.
 Theirs is a position of weakness.
-They don't want the job, are not capable of doing it, don't want anyone else to have it, but want and need to be in control.
+They don't really want the job, are not capable of doing it, don't want anyone else to have it, but want and need to be in control, and in the spotlight.
 You have nothing to fear from them.

 Keep working.